centiservice/mats3_site/_docs/C-explore/00-explore.md

 experimenting.
 [JBang](https://jbang.dev/)'s tagline is: *"Lets Students, Educators and Professional Developers create, edit and run self-contained source-only Java programs with unprecedented ease."*, and the idea is that it can run single-source-files which include dependencies.
 And Mats have a nice `MatsJbangKit` to help creating such JBang scripts.

+## Read the Walkthrough

+If you haven't read it yet, the [Walkthrough docs](http://localhost:4000/docs/message-oriented-rpc/) goes through the essential features of Mats<sup>3</sup>.

 ## Source code of Mats<sup>3</sup>